DingDean/nonblocking_io/README.md

   // we care about a tcp listener let listener = TcpListener::bind("127.0.0.1:8888")?;

-  // kevent is also a data struct let interest = libc::kevent {
+  // kevent is also a data structure let interest = libc::kevent {
     ident: listener.as_raw_fd() as libc::uintptr_t,
     filter: libc::EVFILT_READ, // EVFILT_READ indicates we only care about read on the ident provided,